-At the time of writing, the only country in Latin America that has full regulations in favour of online gambling is Columbia.
+At the time of writing, the only country in Latin America that has full regulations in favour of online gambling is Colombia.
 It was, in fact, the first country to fully adopt licensing legislation which was introduced in September 2016.
-The first license was issued in June 2017 by the Columbian Gaming Authority, Coljuegos.
+The first license was issued in June 2017 by the Colombian Gaming Authority, Coljuegos.
 Since then, revenue generated by the fledgeling industry is expected to reach around $8 billion over the first few years.

-Columbia is the fastest growing industry at present and it paving the way in terms of trends for the region.
+Colombia is the fastest growing industry at present and it paving the way in terms of trends for the region.

 In Brazil, the laws around gambling are much stricter due to the current government but in December 2018, a new law was passed that is creating regulation for retail and online sports betting.
 This will establish a major new market and operators are literally champing at the bit to get the ball rolling.
 With a punitive 3% tax on online betting turnover, Brazil is hoping to attract up to 50 major international iGaming operators the country while funnelling gambling money through legitimate sources instead of underground ones.